calidy-com/dayjs-calendarsystems/README.md

 ---

-Day.js Calendar Systems Plugin extends Day.js library to allow the use of different calendar systems.
+Day.js Calendar Systems Plugin extends Day.js library to allow the use of different non-gregorian calendar systems like:

-Dayjs initially supports only the Gregorian calendar, making it uncompatible for more than 200 milion users worldwide.
+* Persian (a.k.a.: Jalaali, Shamsi, Khorshidi),
+* Arabic (a.k.a: Hijri, Islamic, Umalqura, Ghamari),
+* Hebrew (a.k.a: Jewish),
+* and more to come (PRs are welcome).

+With this plugin, Day.js will be available to more than 200 million additional users worldwide (Estimated number of non-gregorian calendar users).

-With the `@calidy/dayjs-calendarsystems` plugin, we bring the capacity to run and use all non-gregorian calendar systems (like persian, islamic, hebrew, ethiopian, indian,... ) to Dayjs.
+With the `@calidy/dayjs-calendarsystems` plugin, we bring the capacity to run and use all non-gregorian calendar systems to Dayjs.

 ---